Lumi-supercomputer/lumi-userguide/docs/runjobs/webui/jupyter.md

-The Jupyter app launches a Jupyter Lab on a LUMI compute node, which you can access from the web interface.
+The Jupyter app launches Jupyter Lab on a LUMI compute node, which you can access from the web interface.

 ![](../../assets/images/wwwLumiJupyterResources.png)